useState

 doesn’t merge objects when the state is updated; it replaces themuseState

 follows the same rules that all Hooks do.
-In particular, pay attention to the order in which these functions are called (there’s an ESLint plugin that will help you enforce these rules)Would you be interested in joining LogRocket's developer community?
+In particular, pay attention to the order in which these functions are called (there’s an ESLint plugin that will help you enforce these rules)Hey there, want to help make our blog better?

 Join LogRocket’s Content Advisory Board.
 You’ll help inform the type of content we create and get access to exclusive meetups, social accreditation, and swag.